amannn/action-semantic-pull-request/README.md

 # action-semantic-pull-request

-This is a GitHub Action that ensures your PR title matches the [Conventional Commits spec](https://www.conventionalcommits.org/).
-The typical use case is to use this in combination with a tool like [semantic-release](https://github.com/semantic-release/semantic-release) to automate releases.
+This is a GitHub Action that ensures that your pull request titles match the [Conventional Commits spec](https://www.conventionalcommits.org/).
+Typically, this is used in combination with a tool like [semantic-release](https://github.com/semantic-release/semantic-release) to automate releases.

 Used by: [Apache](https://github.com/apache/pulsar) · [Vercel](https://github.com/vercel/ncc) · [Microsoft](https://github.com/microsoft/SynapseML) · [Firebase](https://github.com/firebase/flutterfire) · [AWS](https://github.com/aws-ia/terraform-aws-eks-blueprints) · [Electron](https://github.com/electron/forge) – and [many more](https://github.com/amannn/action-semantic-pull-request/network/dependents).

 ## Examples

-**Valid PR titles:**
+**Valid pull request titles:**
 - fix: Correct typo
 - feat: Add support for Node.js 18
 - refactor!: Drop support for Node.js 12
 - feat(ui): Add `Button` component

-> Note that since PR titles only have a single line, you have to use `!` to indicate breaking changes.
+> Note that since pull request titles only have a single line, you have to use `!` to indicate breaking changes.

 See [Conventional Commits](https://www.conventionalcommits.org/) for more examples.